-As you set up your page(s) and begin selecting templates and updating the page settings, please don't forget to select Save Page at the top right to keep any changes.
+As you set up your page(s) and begin selecting templates and updating the page settings, please select Save Page at the top right to keep any changes.

 Note, as well, that within the Page Details menu you have the option to review any and all saved revisions of your page.
 This lets you return to the previous version or restore any previously saved data.

 Now that you have your theme setup and a new page created you can begin to add content.
 This is done directly on the page itself, so you will want to navigate to any page you wish to update.

 To begin adding content simply select the Edit icon at the top right of the desired section.
 Within the editor, you can update the content on the page in much the same fashion as you would update a Word document.
 You can accomplish nearly anything you would like, but please note that the system will strip certain snippets of code for safety purposes.